I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Green Man’s Tunnel is located off of Piney Fork Road in South Park, PA, a few miles from downtown Pittsburgh.
 It’s a secluded section of a mainly suburban area, the kind of neighborhood people flock to for long walks, picnics, and summer swims.
-This road, though, is very wooded, a place that people pass through to get to somewhere else.
+This road, though, is heavily wooded, a place that people pass through to get to somewhere else.

-The true story has since been revealed countless times, but because it discounts the supernatural horror and replaces it with the real-life tragedy of a lonely man, people are still telling the “fun” version of this story, and they still flock to the tunnel for a chance to get a look at this spiritual entity.
+The true story has since been revealed countless times, but because it discounts the supernatural horror and replaces it with the real-life tragedy of a lonely man, people are still telling the supernatural version of this story, and they still flock to the tunnel for a chance to get a look at this spiritual entity.

 The Real Story